-An inspection of what goes on in a typical secondary school math class reveals that it is not the fine-tuned, efficient machine people think it to be.
-It is actually an incredible waste of time that cultivates daydreaming and poor attitudes.
+An inspection of what goes on in a typical secondary school math class reveals that it is not the fine-tuned, efficient sharing of knowledge people think it to be.
+It is actually an incredible waste of time that cultivates daydreaming and poor attitudes about learning and work.
 The typical class goes something like this.

-It begins with a hubbub of students greeting each other and chatting, which continues until the teacher settles them down.
+It begins with a hubbub of students arriving from different places, greeting each other and chatting.
+This continues until the teacher settles them down.
 Attendance is checked.
 Homework is checked.
 Examples from homework are reviewed, and then the teacher gives the lesson.

 An attentive student may only need a few minutes to grasp the new material, others may have already known it, but for the students who don’t pay attention, or who are lost at sea, the teacher repeats the lesson using different examples, and repeats it again, and maybe again, targeting questions to command the attention of the disengaged.
 When the lesson is finished, the teacher minimizes the chance of disruption in the class by assigning enough “homework” to keep the best students busy until the end of class.
 The other students are expected to finish the work at home, but often they just hurriedly copy other students work when they get to school the next day.
 When the math class is analyzed we see that very little new learning occurs.